From crusades to comeback: Estonia’s road to independence

 Independent Estonia’s early political system

-The country’s first big political challenge came in 1924 during an attempted communist takeover.
-In the depths of a nationwide economic crisis, the leaders of the Estonian Communist Party, in close contact with the Communist International leaders from Moscow, believed the time was ripe for a workers’ revolution to mirror that of the Soviet Union.
-On the morning of 1 December 1924, some 300 party activists moved to take over key government outposts in Tallinn, while expecting workers in the capital to rise up behind them.
-The effort soon failed, however, and the government quickly regained control.
+The country’s first major political challenge came in 1924, during an attempted communist takeover.
+In the depths of a nationwide economic crisis, leaders of the Estonian Communist Party – in close contact with Communist International figures in Moscow – believed the time was ripe for a workers’ revolution to mirror that of the Soviet Union.

 The communist members of the Estonian parliament from 1920-1923.

-In a 1933 referendum, the league spearheaded replacement of the parliamentary system with a presidential form of government and laid the groundwork for an April 1934 presidential election, which it expected to win.
+In a 1933 referendum, the league spearheaded the replacement of the parliamentary system with a presidential form of government and laid the groundwork for an April 1934 presidential election, which it expected to win.
 Alarmed by the prospect of a league victory and possible fascist rule, the caretaker prime minister, Konstantin Päts, organised a pre-emptive coup d’état on 12 March 1934.
-In concert with the army, Päts began a rule by decree that endured virtually without interruption until 1940.
-He suspended the parliament and all political parties, and he disbanded the League of Independence War Veterans, arresting several hundred of its leaders.

 The Estonian president, Konstantin Päts, in 1938.